GreenNate/471project/README.md

 ---

-## Problem 2: Producer-Consumer Problem
+## Problem 2: PRODUCER_CONSUMER Problem

 ### Description
-Simulates the Producer-Consumer problem using semaphores.
+Simulates the PRODUCER_CONSUMER problem using semaphores.
 Multiple producer and consumer threads interact with a shared bounded buffer:

 Producers generate random integers and insert them into the buffer.
 Consumers remove integers from the buffer.